-1. Check your local ads.
-Buy a protein that is on sale and pair it with the vegetable that is in season.
+2. Check your local grocery store ads.
+Buy protein that is on sale and pair it with seasonal vegetables.

 Add fruits and vegetables